Schedule

 Symptoms and early warning signs of oral cancer

+Oral cancer can appear in many forms, often resembling common mouth conditions.
 If any of the below common symptoms occur for 2 or more weeks, consult your doctor:

 Visible changes

-• Lump, thickened area, or rough spot
+• Lumps, thickened areas or rough spots

 Sensation and function